rapidstream-org/rapidstream-cookbook/benchmarks/tapa_flow/bloomFilter/b3_8_5_8/README.md

 In this recipe, we demonstrate how to use RapidStream to optimize TAPA projects.
 The basic steps include:

-- Compile the HLS C++ code into a Vitis-compatible .xo file using TAPA.
+- Compile the TAPA C++ code into a Vitis-compatible .xo file using TAPA.
 - Optimize the .xo file with RapidStream to obtain an optimized .xo file.
 - Use Vitis to compile the optimized .xo file into an .xclbin file for FPGA deployment.